-The findings, published Friday in the journal Fish and Fisheries, use new computer models to predict the distribution of over 1,000 fish stocks and invertebrates as temperatures rise.
+The findings, slated for publication on Friday in the journal Fish and Fisheries, use new computer models to predict the distribution of more than 1,000 fish stocks and invertebrates as temperatures rise.

 Researchers used predictions endorsed by the Intergovernmental Panel on Climate Change that are related to temperature increase, salinity and ocean current patterns to project where fish will be over the next several decades.